 We are continuing to grow and diversify our business both in the United States and internationally.
 As a result, we must expand and adapt our operational infrastructure and increase the number of our personnel in certain areas.
 Our business relies on our data systems, billing systems for our fee based and other services, and other operational and financial reporting and control systems.
-All of these systems have become increasingly complex in the recent past due to the growing diversification and complexity of our business and to acquisitions of new businesses with different systems.
-To effectively manage this growth, we will need to continue to upgrade and improve our data systems, billing systems, and other operational and financial systems and controls.
-In particular, as our premium and other services for which we bill users grow, any failure of our billing systems to accommodate the increasing number of transactions and accurately bill users could adversely affect our business and ability to collect revenue.
+All of these systems have become increasingly complex in the recent past due to the growing diversification and complexity of our business, to acquisitions of new businesses with different systems and to increased regulation over controls and procedures.
+To effectively manage this growth, we will need to continue to upgrade and improve our data systems, billing systems, and other operational and financial systems to accommodate the increasing number of transactions and accurately bill users could adversely affect our business and ability to collect revenue.
 These upgrades and improvements will require a dedication of resources and in some cases are likely to be complex.
 If we are unable to adapt our systems in a timely manner to accommodate our growth, our business may be adversely affected.

 Additionally, we have experienced recent growth in personnel numbers and expect to continue to hire additional personnel in selected areas.
-This growth requires significant time and resource commitments from our senior management.
+Managing this growth requires significant time and resource commitments from our senior management.
 Further, as a result of recent acquisitions and international expansion, more than one-half of our employees are based outside of our Sunnyvale, California headquarters.
 If we are unable to effectively manage a large and geographically dispersed group of employees or to anticipate our future growth and personnel needs, our business may be adversely affected.